akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 The most fundamental block of a neural network is the artificial neuron.
 The artificial neuron is a unit that takes input, does some mathematical transformation, and produces output.
-The mathematical transformation most commonly consists of multiplying some value by a weight value, and adding some bias.
+The mathematical transformation most commonly consists of multiplying the input value by a weight value, and adding some bias.
 For example:

 equation

+The weight and the bias are the learnable parameters of the neural network.
+What this means is that these values change when the network is learning.
+Without them our neural network would not be able to learn anything.
+When training, the values of the weights and the bias are adjusted slightly every iteration, in an attempt to find their optimal values.
+How this happens will be discussed later on.

-These neurons are organised in layers.
-We will have 2 neurons in the input layer, a second layer with 3 neurons, a third layer with 3 neurons, and a final layer with 1 neuron.
+The artificial neurons are organised in layers.
+We will have 2 artificial neurons in the input layer, a second layer with 3 artificla neurons, a third layer with 3 artificial neurons, and a final layer with 1 artificial neuron.
 From layer to layer, every neuron is connected using weights.
 For example, this means that with 2 neurons in the input layer and 3 neurons in the second layer we will have (2 x 3 )